Aug 4, 2025 | Curry Campus, Curry News, News, OCCI News

 COOS BAY, Ore. – Southwestern Oregon Community College (SWOCC) is rolling out a new Diesel Mechanic Technology Program this fall.
 The program will enroll 15 students fall term, bringing high-skill, hands-on training to individuals ready to power up careers in one of the region’s highest-demand trades.

-The limited-entry, competitive program is open for applications through July 24.
+DEADLINE EXTENDED: The limited-entry, competitive program is open for applications through August 7, 2025.
 Interviews will be held in August and classes begin Sept.
 15. A limited-entry format means students must apply and interview to be considered for the program.
 Classes will run weekday afternoons and simulate a real job environment — complete with uniforms and professional expectations.
 More details are available at http://www.socc.edu/dieselmechanic.

 Coos Bay business owner Terry Cheyne created the program and brings more than 35 years of experience in diesel technology and shop management.
 A Marshfield High School graduate and Universal Technical Institute alum, Cheyne returned to Coos Bay in 2016 to launch his successful mechanic business, Cheyne’s Truck & Marine.
 He’s now ready to turn his focus to teaching.